 Heat conduction in different geometries.
 Radiation including the usage of Stefan-Boltzmann and Wien laws.

-Written exam (3 credits).
+Written exam (3 credits). .
 Laboratory exercises with an oral presentation during a seminar (2 credits).
-The presentation of the laboratory exercise and an oral examination can give higher grades.
+Oral examination for higher grades.

 - Reading list valid from Autumn 2023